- Reflect on your past.

 - Reinvent yourself.

-This blog is about learning to get out of your own way.
-It is about learning to take a close look at your thoughts, feelings, responses, and reactions to find better and more effective ways to build and maintain both professional and personal relationships.
+This blog is about learning to take a close look at your thoughts, feelings, responses, and reactions to find better and more effective ways to resolve conflicts, lead teams, and clearly communicate to build and maintain both professional and personal relationships.

 I write from the perspective of a person who does not, by nature, enjoy interacting with people, and who has chosen to constantly work on developing the skills necessary to connect, communicate, live, and work effectively with others.